mdrte/create-mysql-api-rest/README.md

 It connects to a database , reads all the tables, builds the models and relations for [SequelizeJS](https://github.com/sequelize/sequelize) via the command line and allows the user to automatically generate REST (GET and DELETE) endpoints for a Express application.

 ## Before you install
-This package is intend to be an excercise, to understand how node works, to explore how javascript behave in server side and to publish my first npm package.
+This package is intended to be an excercise, to understand how node works, to explore how javascript behave in server side and to publish my first npm package.

 ## Requirements